FDIC Enterprise Architecture Framework: 2008 - 2013 technology roadmap

-The enterprise architecture initiative focused on simplifying the environment to ensure stable and economical performance for mission-critical applications.
+The enterprise architecture initiative focused on simplifying the environment to ensure stable and economic performance for mission-critical applications.
 Simplifying the environment to decrease costs included activities, such as decreasing the number of application systems and migrating applications off the mainframe.
 Efficiencies were also hoped to be gained by expanding capabilities for manipulating large data sets and storing traditional paper-based files electronically.
 The SOA service center was intended to manage code (or services) for all development teams to discover and use, which was expected to save time and costs in application development, testing and deployment.

 The organization planned to continue to enhance IT security and privacy programs to address new and evolving risks by improving controls over sensitive data.
 In some cases, technology, such as scanning outgoing e-mail for sensitive information and encrypting removable storage devices, could mitigate potential risks.
 The other cornerstone of mitigating risk was educating employees of emerging security and privacy issues.

 Lastly, in order to continue sound fiscal discipline and responsibility, the organization planned to establish IT baselines and metrics, study steady-state costs, manage service level agreements, and more judiciously choose new development projects.
 These three areas – enterprise architecture, security and privacy programs, and fiscal discipline – are shown below with the estimated time frames.